-Before becoming a classroom volunteer, or working with any of our students, a criminal record check and a signed confidentiality agreement is required by all volunteers.
+Before becoming a classroom volunteer, or working with any of our students, a vulnerable sector criminal record check and a signed confidentiality agreement is required by all volunteers.
+If you are interested in becoming a school volunteer please request a letter from the Director for the local Police Department to clarify to them what type of volunteer check is necessary.